BytesFromStella/Browser-Tasklist-Manager/README.md

 ### HTML code
 Barebones website code with all the essentials:
 - Webpage title
-- Title text on the actual site
+- Title text on the top of the displayed website
 - Local submission form and ADD button
-- Borders around each gridbox element
+- An unordered list for new entries to appear in
 - Styled buttons and crossed out text for checked items
 - My signature and unicode for the copyright icon:
 ```html
 &#169; Stella Tvenning
 ```
+It also contains a hidden error message if the user doesn't allow cookies or have localStorage disabled.

 ## CSS / Styling sheet
 For the whole document, I'm justifying all the content to the center for easy scaling and readability.
 Who wants to use a website where everything justified to the left?
+Better styling work and documentation will be added at a later point

 ### Object structuring
 Every list item is currently display in a gridbox.
 This might change later to be centred on 75% of the canvas, and the other 25% being a menu of sorts.